Health Office » Head Lice

 Head Lice

-As a courtesy, we inform parents by email when there are multiple confirmed cases of lice found in the school.
+As a courtesy, we inform parents by email when there is a confirmed case of lice found in the school.
 It does not mean we have an infestation, it is merely a proactive stance for parents to be aware.

 Lice can happen to anyone, anywhere.
-It’s part of school culture.
 Children work close to each other.
 They are just as exposed to lice as they are to strep throat, pink eye, and a host of other common childhood afflictions.

 In addition to identifying and eradicating lice from the home, it is important to notify the school so that we can effectively and confidentially monitor the situation.
 These outbreaks end faster when there is effective communication between parents and staff.

-Due to confidentiality, we will not release the classes or grades of the students with lice.
+Due to confidentiality, we will not share the name of the teacher whose class has confirmed cases of lice.
 Middle school students come into elementary classes, elementary students carpool with middle school students.
 There is constant contact between the two “schools”.
 No matter where lice are located, it affects us all.

 If you have any questions please feel free to contact the Health Clerk by phone (303) 651-7900 ext.
 211 or email.